GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/4_Running_pggb.md

         Use wfmash, seqwish, smoothxg, odgi, gfaffix, and vg to build, project and display a pangenome graph.
         ```

-## Running PGGB

-### Use `mash triangle` to check the pairwise identity of the input genomes, which will give us some idea how to set `-p`

-!!! terminal "code"

-    ```bash
-    module purge
-    module load Mash/2.3-GCC-11.3.0

-    mash triangle 5NM.fa > 5NM.fa_mash

-    # Inspect the output
-    more 5NM.fa_mash
-    ```

-    ??? success "Output"

-        ```
-                5
-        NC_003112.2
-        NC_017518.1     0.0152404
-        NZ_CP007668.1   0.0149234       0.00635099
-        NZ_CP016880.1   0.0178909       0.0171265       0.0170111
-        NZ_CP020423.2   0.0190552       0.0194352       0.0185579       0.0106974
-        ```

-<b>The lower triangle represents the pairwise distances between the 5NM genomes.
-We can observe that the largest paired distance is 0.0190552, which is approximately 0.02.
-Considering that lower values indicate better alignment, we are going to use an alignment threshold of `-p 94` for constructing the pangenome graph. </b>

-**Please keep in mind that for each dataset, we may need to test different settings to find a relatively good setting.**

 ### Construct pangenome graph for 5NM genomes with `-s 2000`, `-p 94`, `-k 19  or -k 35`